O make me a mask and a wall to shut from your spies

 By the curve of the nude mouth or the laugh up the sleeve.

-We are busy working to bring Dylan Thomas's "O make me a mask" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "O make me a mask" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "O make me a mask" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.